VimleshS/VimleshS.github.io/_posts/2018-02-30-creating-pipeline-with-context.md

 comments: true
 ---

 This is a brief note on how to setup and handle cancellation in a context.
-Lets start by simulating arbitary problem statement of squaring some number and multiplying it with result obtained from upstream pipeline.
-Here, I am using fibonacci just to replicate some longer running process in upstream pipeline.
+Lets start by simulating arbitrary problem statement of squaring a number and multiplying it with result obtained from upstream pipeline.
+Here, I am using fibonacci just to replicate long running process in upstream pipeline.

 {% highlight golang %}
 func fib(n int) int {